geotools/geotools/docs/user/library/metadata/geotools.rst

      - ``"http,jar,jar:file,vfs,file"``
      - Supports IDE development where ``target/classe`` and ``target/test-classes`` may be used during testing.

+When resolving an allow-listed ``http(s)`` reference, ``PreventLocalEntityResolver`` follows HTTP redirects itself, validating each intermediate location against the same allow-list before following it.

 To use ``InternalEntityResolver`` during a test case to allow access to internal content during test (from IDE or maven) while limiting "http" locations to OGC and INSPIRE registries.

 .. code-block:: java